Even small mistakes cause big problems. Protect your work, your reputation and your bank balance with professional insurance for professional people.

-It protects you if one of those paying clients (or a third party) alleges you've made a mistake and it's cost them money.
-And they sue you for their losses.
+Professional indemnity insurance covers you if one of those clients says you've made a mistake that's cost them money, and they sue you.

-Your policy pays for a specialist solicitor to defend you and, if it turns out you're culpable, picks up the tab for compensation or damages you have to pay your client.
+Your policy pays for a specialist solicitor to defend you and, if it turns out you’re culpable, picks up the tab for compensation or any damages you have to pay.

 This is an easy one.